 If you want to start a medical billing and coding career in Oregon, your first step is getting the right training.
 Employers look for candidates who know current coding systems, understand insurance claim processes, and can work within HIPAA privacy rules.

 In Oregon, you don't need a state license to work in medical billing and coding.
 However, most employers prefer or require industry certification, such as Certified Professional Coder (CPC) from AAPC or Certified Coding Specialist (CCS) from AHIMA 1.
-Choosing the right school can prepare you for these exams and help you get hired faster.
+Choosing the right school can prepare you for these exams and may support your job search.

 When comparing programs, look for: